DiagRAMS-Technologies/api-docs/contents/pages/data-bridge.md

 ## Push mode through our HTTPS API

+First, you need to generate an access token, see [Authentication](/authentication).

 The data push endpoint allows you to send us your data.
 You can do so by calling our API this way (replace the uppercase string with their values):

 ```sh